artsandmetaphysics/goodlifeodyssey/_dialogues/why-not-make-america-christian.md

 date: 2021-05-22
 ---

 <span class="sc">Dijon:</span> I’ve been reading a book from the eighties—our grandpa read it and liked it enough to mail copies to all his children, including our dad.
-It’s satisfying, though-provoking, and eerily relevant.
+It’s satisfying, thought-provoking, and eerily relevant.

 <span class="sc">Aaron:</span> What is it about?